mkhpalm/charts/README.md

-# helm-charts

-mkhpalm's helm chart repository
+# mkhpalm's helm chart repository

 ### Overview

-These are a variety of helm charts I made for one purpose or another
+These are a variety of helm charts I've made for one reason or another

 ### Documentation